hersonalfaro/ruby-sonar-plugin/README.md

 SonarQube Ruby Plugin
 =================
 ## Historical reference
 I forked it off of [Godday branch](https://github.com/GoDaddy-Hosting/ruby-sonar-plugin) and upgraded the code to make it compliant with the newest versions of SonarQube and its API.
+Currently, functional and integration testing is not available--it needs to be added.

 ## Description / Features
 The plugin enables analysis of Ruby projects within SonarQube (most recently tested against version 6.4 and 6.5 )